Same-sex marriage in the United Kingdom: Marriage statistics

 1,409 same-sex marriages were performed between 29 March and 30 June 2014, with lesbian couples accounting for 56% of these marriages.
 By October 2015, approximately 15,000 same-sex marriages had been performed in England and Wales.
 Of these, 7,366 were new marriages, while 7,732 were conversions from civil partnerships.
 55% of these marriages were between female couples and 45% were between male couples.
 During that same time period, the number of couples opting for civil partnerships fell significantly.
 In Cheshire for example, around 70 civil partnerships were recorded each year, but in 2015 only 4 partnerships were performed in the county.

 462 same-sex marriages were performed in Scotland in the first five months of legalisation, accounting for 12% of all marriages performed during that time.
 Statistics published by the National Records of Scotland showed that 1,671 same-sex marriages took place in Scotland in 2015.
 Of these, 935 were conversions from civil partnerships and 736 were new marriages.

-The first same-sex marriage for a member of the British royal family occurred on 22 September 2018 when Lord Ivar Mountbatten married his partner James Coyle at his private estate in Uffculme.
-Mountbatten is through his father, David Mountbatten, the great-great-great grandson of Queen Victoria, and a first cousin, once removed of Prince Philip, Duke of Edinburgh.
-His ex-wife Penny Mountbatten walked him down the aisle.

 The following table shows the number of same-sex marriages performed in England and Wales since March 2014 according to the Office for National Statistics.
 The overwhelming majority of same-sex marriages are performed in civil ceremonies; there were 23 religious same-sex marriages in 2014, 44 in 2015, 61 in 2016, 43 in 2017 and 63 in 2018.
 In 2018, the average age of marriage for same-sex partners was 40.4 years for men and 36.9 years for women.
+Figures for 2020 are lower than previous years because of restrictions in place due to the COVID-19 pandemic.

 The 2021 United Kingdom census showed that there were 133,618 people in same-sex civil partnerships and 268,522 married same-sex spouses in England and Wales, with Brighton and Hove having the highest proportion of same-sex marriages of any city in England and Wales.